cfsworkload/mobileTelco/README.md

 **wlclient.properties**: This properties file contains information about the app ID and version as well as the MobileFirst server host and port.
 For the purposes of this solution, only the wlServerHost property needs to be updated.

 - wlServerHost: The IP address of your MobileFirst server container.
+Use the available IP address that you acquired earlier.
 - wlServerPort: The port of the MobileFirst server.
 The default value is 9080 as it is defined in the MobileFirst server configuration.
+For purposes of this walkthrough, use the default value.
 - wlAppId: Your application id.
 This can be found in the application-descriptor.xml file located in the following directory: /TelcoReadyAppMFP/apps/TelcoReadyAppAndroid/ (Ex: myApp)
 - wlAppVersion: Your application version.
-This can also be found in the application-descriptor.xml file located in the following directory: /TelcoReadyAppMFP/apps/TelcoReadyAppAndroid/ (Ex: 1.0)
+This can also be found in the application-descriptor.xml file located in the following directory: /TelcoReadyAppMFP/apps/TelcoReadyAppAndroid/ (i.e. 1.0)

 ## Update MobileFirst server configuration files

-In the args folder are a set of configuration files which contain the properties that are required to run the scripts.
+In the ibm-mfpf-container-7.1.0.0-eval/mfpf-server/scripts/args folder are a set of configuration files which contain the properties that are required to run the scripts without .
 Fill in the arguments’ values in the following files:

 **initenv.properties** - This file defines the properties needed for the initenv.sh script which initializes the Bluemix environment.

-- BLUEMIX_API_URL – Bluemix API endpoint.
+- BLUEMIX_API_URL - Bluemix API endpoint.
 The default is https://api.ng.bluemix.net.
+Uncomment this line if changes need to be made to this value.
-- BLUEMIX_REGISTRY – The IBM Containers registry domain.
+- BLUEMIX_REGISTRY - The IBM Containers registry domain.
 The default is registry.ng.bluemix.net.
+Uncomment this line if changes need to be made to this value.
-- BLUEMIX_CCS_HOST – The IBM Container Cloud Service Host.
+- BLUEMIX_CCS_HOST - The IBM Container Cloud Service Host.
 The default is https://containers-api.ng.bluemix.net/v3/containers.
+Uncomment this line if changes need to be made to this value.
-- BLUEMIX_USER – Your Bluemix username (email).
+- BLUEMIX_USER - Your Bluemix username (email).
-- BLUEMIX_PASSWORD – Your Bluemix password.
+- BLUEMIX_PASSWORD - Your Bluemix password.
-- BLUEMIX_ORG – Your Bluemix organization name.
+- BLUEMIX_ORG - Your Bluemix organization name.
-- BLUEMIX_SPACE – Your Bluemix space (as explained previously).
+- BLUEMIX_SPACE - Your Bluemix space.

 **prepareserverdbs.properties** - This defines the properties needed to run the prepareserverdbs.sh which configures the management and runtime databases for the MobileFirst Platform projects.

+- DB_TYPE - The Bluemix Database service type.
+Set this to **cloudantNoSQLDB** since this set up requires a Cloudant database.
-- DB_SRV_NAME – Your Bluemix DB service instance name.
+- DB_SRV_NAME - Your Bluemix DB service instance name.
+- DB_SRV_PLAN - This is the Bluemix database service plan type.
+Set this to **Shared** since this set up uses a Cloudant database.
-- APP_NAME – Your Bluemix DB application name.
+- APP_NAME - Your Bluemix DB application name.
 Note: Choose a unique name.
-- RUNTIME_NAME – The MobileFirst project runtime name.
-Required for configuring runtime databases only, as explained in the next step.
+- RUNTIME_NAME - The MobileFirst project runtime name.
+Required for configuring runtime databases only, as explained in the prepareserverdbs.sh step.
+The first use of this file by the prepareserverdbs.sh script requires the property to be commented out to the admin database.
+After that, it is uncommented out for the runtime database(s).
 The name of the runtime should match the name of the .war file created by the MobileFirst CLI. e.g. TelcoReadyAppMFP

 **prepareserver.properties** - This defines the properties needed to run the perpareserver.sh script which creates the MobileFirst Platform Foundation server image and pushes it to the IBM Bluemix container registry.

-- SERVER_IMAGE_TAG – A tag for the image.
+- SERVER_IMAGE_TAG - A tag for the image.
 Should be of the form: registry-url/namespace/your-tag.
 Same as in startserver.properties.
-- PROJECT_LOC – A path to the root directory of your MobileFirst project.
+- PROJECT_LOC - A path to the root directory of your MobileFirst project.
 Multiple project locations can be delimited by a comma.
-For this solution, enter the full directory location of IBM-Ready-App-for-Telecommunications/TelcoReadyAppMFP.
+For this solution, uncomment out this property and enter the full directory location of IBM-Ready-App-for-Telecommunications/TelcoReadyAppMFP.

 **startserver.properties** - This defines the properties to run the IBM MobileFirst Platform Foundation server image on an IBM Bluemix container service.

-- SERVER_IMAGE_TAG – A tag for the image.
+- SERVER_IMAGE_TAG - A tag for the image.
 Should be of the form: registry-url/namespace/your-tag.
 Same as in prepareserver.properties.
-- SERVER_CONTAINER_NAME – A name for your Bluemix Container.
+- SERVER_CONTAINER_NAME - A name for your Bluemix Container.
-- SERVER_IP – An IP address that the Bluemix Container should be bound to.
+- SERVER_IP - An IP address that the Bluemix Container should be bound to.
 Use the IP address that you acquired earlier.

 ## Run the scripts to build and deploy
 The scripts found in the mfpf-server/scripts directory use the properties set in the previous section to build and deploy the MobileFirst server with the Telecommunications runtime environment.
-These scripts mustrun in the bash shell or they may not run as expected.
+These scripts must run in the bash shell or they may not run as expected.

+### Prerequisite setup
+Before you run the scripts, there are a few steps to make sure these scripts can run properly.

+1. Make sure you are logged into IBM Container Cloud Service.

+	`cf ic login`
+2. Make sure that the namespace for container registry is set.
+The namespace is a unique name to identify your private repository on the Bluemix registry.
+The namespace is assigned once for an organization and cannot be changed.
+Choose a namespace according to following rules:

+	- It can contain only lowercase letters, numbers, or underscores (_).
+	- It can be 4 – 30 characters.
+If you plan to manage containers from the command line, you might prefer to have a short namespace that can be typed quickly.
+	- It must be unique in the Bluemix registry.

+	To set a namespace, run the command:

+	`cf ic namespace set <new_name>`

+	To get the namespace that you have set, run the command:

+	`cf ic namespace get`

 ### installcontainercli.sh – Adding Container Extension to the MobileFirst CLI
 In order to use the Container Extension you must first add it to the MobileFirst CLI.
 Before running this script, make sure the Docker daemon is running, JAVA_HOME attribute is set, and the MobileFirst CLI path is set.